ministryofjustice/delius-versions-dashboard/README.md

 ## Continuous Integration

-This project uses GitHub Actions ([workflow](.github/workflows/main.yml)), to automatically compile the Angular/Typescript code when pushing to the master branch, so that the latest code is immediately available on GitHub Pages.
+This project uses GitHub Actions ([workflow](.github/workflows/main.yml)), to automatically compile the Angular/Typescript code when pushing to the default branch, so that the latest code is immediately available on GitHub Pages.

 ## Further help